 The condition is caused when the sebaceous glands at the base of the tail excrete too much sebum.
 Treatment includes using medicated shampoos to keep the base of the tail clean and antibiotics if a skin infection is present.
 Clipping and combing the hair at the affected area can help keep it free of debris and excessive oil.

-- Stare at her tail and then attack her tail or her sides
+- Stare at their tail and then attack their tail or their sides.
+As a result, their tail may experience self-inflicted injuries.

 - Vocalize while running wildly

-- Demonstrate rolling or rippling on the skin on her back
+- Demonstrate rolling or rippling on the skin on their back

 - Experience pain when the back muscles are touched

-Feline hyperesthesia syndrome doesn't have a specific cause and it's a condition that is diagnosed through a process of elimination.
-After ruling out other conditions related to skin, muscular and nervous system involvement the vet often will settle on the diagnosis of feline hyperesthesia syndrome.
-Treatment usually combines behavior modification and medication.
+Feline hyperesthesia syndrome doesn't have a specific cause, and it's a condition that is diagnosed through a process of elimination.
+After ruling out other conditions related to skin, muscular, and nervous system involvement, the veterinarian will often settle on the diagnosis of feline hyperesthesia syndrome.
+Treatment usually combines behavior modification to reduce self mutilation and medication.